ParimalaRanganathV/codingTask/README.md

-## * To execute, we need to install the needfull thirdparty libraries.
+## * To execute, we need to install the needfull third-party framework.
 There is a custom podfile provided to install the needed.

-* Through cocoaPods is best recommended: if no cocoapods installed then perform :'$ sudo gem install cocoapods'
+* Through cocoaPods is best recommended: if no cocoapods installed then perform :`$ sudo gem install cocoapods`
 - later navigate to cloned/downloaded project folder
-- and perform Pods Installation:'$ pod install'
+- and perform Pods Installation:`$ pod install`
 - finally,open codingTask.xcworkspace

 * or mannualy third party frameworks - GoogleMap, Alamofire and SwiftyJSON need to be imported to the project(not recommended)